 By Jorge from Portugal Things

-One of the best-known and popular legends in Portugal is “The miracle of the Roses“.
+One of the most popular and famous European folktales is “The miracle of the Roses“.
 According to this legend, in 1288, Queen Elizabeth married King Denis, and she was a very kind queen.

 Frequently, she gave bread and other supplies to the poor.
 King Denis was warned about this activity and wasn’t very happy about it.
 So one day he decides to check out if this allegation was true.